 Pressed metal blocks are widely seen in scrap yards, metal recycling plants, steel mills, aluminum recycling workshops and material collection stations.
 These blocks are usually made from compressed scrap steel, scrap iron, aluminum scrap, sheet metal offcuts, light metal waste or mixed metal materials.
-They are pressed into compact shapes to save storage space and reduce transportation cost.
+They are pressed into compact shapes to save storage space and reduce transportation costs.

 Common pressed metal materials include compressed metal blocks, metal briquettes, pressed scrap blocks, scrap steel blocks, aluminum blocks, iron blocks, pressed sheet metal blocks and mixed metal cubes.
 Compared with loose scrap metal, pressed metal blocks are much denser and harder to feed directly into a crusher.
 If the block is too large or too compact, direct crushing may increase machine load, reduce efficiency and cause unstable operation.